 Check out this article for more info: Collaboration Chat

 Students unable to email or send links to each other

 If students aren't able to directly email or otherwise send links to each other, you can use this sheet to collect and distribute program links - feel free to make a copy for use with your class!

-Collaboration is not available in programs using block coding.
+Collaboration is not available in block coding programs such as Music (Blockly).